Blastorios/ovh-ansible/README.md

 - application secret
 - consumer key

-Check the [`use-the-api-on-behalf-of-a-user`](https://github.com/ovh/python-ovh/blob/master/README.rst#use-the-api-on-behalf-of-a-user) for more details on how to get these secrets.
+Check the [`use-the-api-on-behalf-of-a-user`](https://github.com/ovh/python-ovh/blob/master/README.rst#use-the-api-on-behalf-of-a-user) from the Python OVH repository for more details on how to get these secrets.

 ## Configuration

-Ensure the collection can be reached by your `ansible-playbook` or `ansible-navigator` command ([how to configure your collections path](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths)).
+Ensure the collection can be reached from your `ansible-playbook` or `ansible-navigator` command ([how to configure your collections path](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths)).

-In `/etc/ovh.conf`:
+### Using the OVH secrets
+You can either paste the secrets in a `ovh.conf` file (in the `$CWD` or in `/etc/`):

 ```ini
 [default]